Doctrine in the Shadow of the Sword: The Historical Distortion of Islam’s Core Values

 4- Is Islam peace and mercy or horror and terror?
 Allah (SWT) commands:

-O you who have believed, enter into Islam [peace] ultimately [and perfectly], and
+O you who have believed, enter into Islam [peace] ultimately [and ideally], and

 do not follow the footsteps of Satan.
 Indeed, he is to you a clear enemy.
 Qur’an 2:208